Code-Institute-Submissions/Jack-McKenna/README.md

 ## Testing Done

-- Unit Testing
-- Functional Testing
-- System Testing
+- HTML testing using HTML validator ()
+- CSS testing using CSS validator ()
+- Javascript testing using JSHint ()
+- UX testing used by trialling with external parties
+- Mobile adaptibility teseted on various devices
-- Performance Testing
+- Performance testing by measuring load times and reducing.
-- Usability Testing
-- Regression Testing
+- Stress testing done by using limited browser functionality.

 ## Contributing